 By default, the Tone & Color pane is at the top of the stack, followed by the Details and Lens Correction panes.
-These three panes are not removable from the stack (you do not have to apply any of these operations to a photo).
+These three panes are not removable from the stack (you do not have to apply any of these operations to a photo, however).
 The remaining panes can be applied based upon what you wish to do with your photo.
 To use a pane, simply click on the Show More button above the Tone & Color pane, and click the adjustment you would like to add to the stack.
-Clicking on the checkmark will turn that pane on or off, which can be helpful if you want to see the effect in the context of other edits you have made.
-If you don't like the effect, click on the trash can icon in the pane's title bar to get rid of it.
-The Reset button at the bottom of each pane will reset that pane's settings to their default.
+Clicking on the button to the left of the pane's name will turn that pane on or off, which can be helpful if you want to see the effect in the context of other edits you have made.
+If you don't like the effect, click on the 'x' icon in the pane's title bar to get rid of it.
+The Reset button-designated by the circular arrow icon at the top of each pane-will reset that pane's settings to their default.